Olivera2708/Projects/Nametags and certificates for WCA competitions/README.md

 ### Step 3
 Enter competition name or if that does not work enter url of the competition.
-Enter your image name.
+Enter your image name (with extension).
-Enter font name.
+Enter font name (with extension).

 ### Step 4
 Click button "Show example".